benwzj/benwzj.github.io/_posts/2024-01-08-Virtual-DOM.md

 - After comparing, React goes ahead and creates a new Virtual DOM having the changes.
 It is to be noted that as many as 200,000 virtual DOM nodes can be produced in a second.
 - Then it updates the Browser DOM with the least number of changes possible without rendering the entire DOM again.
 This changes the efficiency of an application tremendously.

-It's important to understand that virtual DOM isn't a feature.
+It's important to understand that virtual DOM isn't a feature for React.
 It's a means to an end, the end being **declarative**, state-driven UI development.
 Virtual DOM is valuable because it allows you to build apps without thinking about state transitions, with performance that is generally good enough.
 That means less buggy code, and more time spent on creative tasks instead of tedious ones.

 ### Reconciliation